 Hire enough people to keep the floor fully staffed.
 It’s not enough to have the bare minimum of cashiers.
 The extra labor costs for keeping a diligent team throughout the space will save you money down the road by preventing more shoplifting.

 Position plenty of security cameras or large mirrors throughout your store.
 Be careful not to leave any dead spots.
 Corners and end of aisles are common areas for thieves to pocket something.
 Keep these especially visible on camera.

 Unless you have advanced RFID security technology, keep your POS area and cashwrap near the exit.
 You want shoplifters to have to walk right past the point of sale terminal before leaving.
 This just adds one more hurdle to clear.

 A clean and organized store is great no matter what, but it also serves as a deterrent to shoplifting.
 Faced products, stocked shelves, and clean equipment show shoppers that your store is well-staffed and on top of each level of running a business.
 It will add yet another layer to your security.

 Long aisles or high barriers make shoplifters feel more hidden and thus more apt to try to swipe something.
 If possible, keep any aisles or tight spaces minimal.
-An open floor plan is much more difficult to steal from.
+An open floor plan is much more difficult to steal from and will stop shoplifters.

 Keep a close eye on inventory at all times so that you can identify any trends.
 This includes watching out for retail shrinkage.
 The shrinkage might be due to a number of factors, so it’s important to identify which your store is at risk against, including shoplifting.
 A great inventory management system should be included in your retail point of sale system, part as a loss prevention tool.